 Donor conception register services

-VARTA provides information, counselling and support services for donors, donor-conceived people, recipient parents and relatives or descendants.
+VARTA provides information, counselling and support services for people and families involved in donor conception treatment in Victoria.
+We offer support to donors, donor-conceived people, parents, descendants and relatives of donor-conceived people.
 VARTA staff can provide:

 - assistance with general enquiries